tinhbuon1102/carome/wp-content/plugins/woocommerce-currency-switcher/readme.txt

 Contributors: RealMag777
 Donate link: http://codecanyon.net/item/woocommerce-currency-switcher/8085217?ref=realmag777
-Tags: woocommerce, currency, switcher, currency switcher, converter Requires at least: 3.8.0
+Tags: woocommerce, currency, switcher, currency switcher, converter Requires at least: 4.1.0
-Tested up to: 4.9
+Tested up to: 4.9.4
 Requires PHP: 5.4
-Stable tag: 1.2.1
+Stable tag: 1.2.3

 WooCommerce Currency Switcher – is a WordPress plugin that allows to switch products prices and get their rates converted in the real time!

 == Description ==

-**WooCommerce Currency Switcher** – is a plugin that allows your site customers/visitors switch currencies on your woocommerce store and get their rates converted in the real time – a must have plugin for your WooCommerce powered online store!
+**WooCommerce Currency Switcher** – is a plugin that allows your site customers/visitors switch currencies on your woocommerce store and get their rates converted in the real time – Ideal solution to make an online store in multiple currencies - must have plugin for your WooCommerce powered online store!

 Currency Switcher is available as with shortcode **[woocs]** so with the widget.

 Plus it is possible to show on the front 2 additional widgets: currency converter and currencies rates widget/shortcode as here (in sidebar) [http://demo.currency-switcher.com/](http://demo.currency-switcher.com/)

-More info is here: [https://currency-switcher.com/](https://currency-switcher.com/)
+More info is here: [https://currency-switcher.com/category/faq/](https://currency-switcher.com/category/faq/)